Skip to main content

 Vacation

-Most Workers are entitled to 4 weeks of vacation annually.
-Workers become eligible to take leave after 60 days of service working with a company and the company reserves the right to accept or deny any leave requests due to the demands of the business.
+Most regular Workers are entitled to four weeks of vacation annually and become eligible to take vacation leave after 60 days of service.
 Leave should be taken in the year it is accrued, but no later than the year following the year it is accrued.
-However, it is possible to permit workers to carryover a portion of their unused leave into the next calendar year.
-Carryover requests must be in writing and shared in advance with the company.
-Accrued but unused leave must be paid to workers who are terminated.
+Accrued but unused leave must be paid to Workers who are terminated.

 Worker Classifications